 If you’re in any business, especially hospitality, then you’ll understand the power of online reviews, either due to the positive impacts or the negative impacts.
 The power the customer holds in their reviews is enough to make or break your business.

 What are the stats?

-Google aggregates reviews you receive from Facebook, Yell.com and Google My Business.
-In fact, Facebook and Yell are easy to access for users so send them your Facebook or Yell.com link and simply ask for the referral.
+Not only are reviews beneficial, Facebook and Yell are easy to access for users, because you can send them your Facebook or Yell.com link and simply ask for the referral.
 Referrals help your position in the local search listings so don’t neglect them.